eclipse-tractusx/item-relationship-service/CFX-CHANGELOG.md

 - TRACEX-417 fixed inefficient blob retrieval for irs orders and batches
 - TRACEX-417 fixed ExecutorCompletionServiceFactory to actually limit threads of batches
+- TRACEX-417 fixed Batch and Order state calculation to display the correct state during batch processing

 ## [5.4.1-cfx-6 - 09.01.2025]